Patacode/gitignore-template-generator/DOCUMENTATION.md

 The default crate's flavor might be too feature-rich for your use case, or you might feel it lacks features.
-To customize its flavor, here are the available features you might want to opt in or out:
+To customize its flavor, here are the available features you can opt in or out:

 - [Cli](#cli)
 - [Remote templating](#remote-templating)